 In an era of globalization characterized by rapid technological development, global issues such as climate change, rapid urbanization, and environmental degradation are becoming increasingly important to address within the context of regional and urban planning (Stevanović et al., 2023).
 Land cover change plays a crucial role in addressing these issues because it directly affects land use, environmental quality, and community welfare (Bongasie et al., 2024).
-For example, the conversion of green land to urban areas can increase local temperatures and reduce air quality, while deforestation exacerbates the effects of climate change and reduces biodiversity.
-Therefore, a deep understanding of geospatial conditions and land cover is essential to formulate effective and sustainable policies.
-The use of accurate and up-to-date geospatial data, such as satellite imagery, is essential to support comprehensive analysis in urban and regional planning, ensuring that policies can effectively address these global challenges (Wiatkowska et al., 2021).
+For example, the conversion of green land to urban areas can increase local temperatures and reduce air quality, while deforestation exacerbates the effects of climate change and reduces biodiversity (Buchori et al., 2022).
+Therefore, a deep understanding of geospatial conditions and land cover is essential for formulating effective and sustainable policies.
+The use of accurate and up-to-date geospatial data, such as satellite imagery, is essential to support comprehensive analysis in urban and regional planning, ensuring that policies can effectively address these global challenges (Wiatkowska et al., 2021; Zaki et al., 2023).